Fees and funding

 Will I pay International or Home fees?

 This depends on a number of factors.
 If you are not sure whether you can be classed as a home student the UKCISA website has useful advice.
 Brunel will only assess in detail an applicant’s fee status after an offer is made.
 If you are made an offer and there is a question about your fee status we will send you a fee status questionnaire.

 How much money will I need on top of my fees?

-Update - The UK Visas and Immigration have announced changes to the Maintenance Requirements for Tier 4.
-In addition to the first year’s Tuition Fees, from 15th November 2015, when applying for a Tier 4 visa for Brunel University London, you must show you have living costs of £1,265 per month for each month of your course (to a maximum of 9 months, or £11,385).
+If you need to apply for a Student visa to study at Brunel, you will need to meet the Finance requirements in the visa application.
+This is to show that you have enough money to support yourself while you are in the UK.
+In addition to the first year’s Tuition Fees, when applying for a Student visa for Brunel University London, you must show you have living costs of £1,334 per month for each month of your course (to a maximum of nine months, or £12,006).

-If you have applied to live in on-campus accommodation, the maximum amount you may deduct from the living costs part of your visa application’s Maintenance Requirement will now be £1,265.
+If you have applied to live in on-campus accommodation, the maximum amount you may deduct from the living costs part of your visa application’s Finance Requirement will now be £1,334.

 We therefore recommend that students do not pay more than £1,334 to the University for accommodation before arriving in the UK.
 Instead you should retain further accommodation payments in your bank account, to support your visa application.

 What Scholarships are available from Brunel?

-Brunel offers a range of scholarships for international students starting in 2015.
+We offer a range of scholarships for international students starting in 2021.